-- The main reason for this kind of error is because of the cell which is empty is not truly blank at all because there could be an errant space character.
+- The main reason for this kind of error is because of the empty cell is not truly blank at all because there could be an errant space character.

-Look at the above function we have got 1 character as the result in cell B4, so which confirms B4 cell is not an empty cell.
+Look at the above function, we have got one character as a result in cell B4, so which confirms B4 cell is not an empty cell.

-- Similarly, the ISBLANK function shows the result as TRUE if the cell is actually an empty cell otherwise it shows the result as FALSE.
+- Similarly, the ISBLANK function shows TRUE if the cell is empty; otherwise, it shows FALSE.

-Look at the above result we have got FALSE as the result for B4 cell so we can conclude that cell B4 is not the empty cell.
+Look at the above result, we have got FALSE as a result for B4 cell, so we can conclude that cell B4 is not the empty cell.